with Jeremy Westcott –

 Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to obtain an inheritance which is imperishable and undefiled and will not fade away, reserved in heaven for you, who are protected by the power of God through faith for a salvation ready to be revealed in the last time (1 Peter 1:3-5).

 In the past I have ministered to people who had been adopted, and naturally they can struggle.
-In spite of much love from the adoptive parents, they can still have a sense of not belonging, of not fitting in (and especially if they come from a different country, race or colour).
-But when we are adopted by God it is like we have found our eternal home, as if we have come back to how things should always have been.
+In spite of much love from their adoptive parents, they can still have a sense of not belonging, of not fitting in (and especially if they come from a different country, race or colour).
+But when we experience adoption by God it is like we have found our eternal home, as if we have come back to how things should always have been.
 Because that is the reality of it.

 Steal and kill and destroy